FaharasNET

 As our lives become increasingly digital, blockchain offers a way to bring transparency, efficiency, and control back to everyday users.
 You don’t need to understand the complex technology underneath—just like you don’t need to understand how the internet works to benefit from email or online shopping.

-Blockchain’s growth is thanks to key principles that build trust through tech, not people.
+Blockchain’s reliability comes from design—not trust in institutions.
+Two principles power that trust: transparency and immutability.
 It’s different from old systems that rely on banks or governments.
 Blockchain’s design creates trust by solving a big problem: how to trust digital info when we can’t see who’s behind it?

 Think of blockchain as a special digital ledger.
 It uses math and shared checks to make sure everyone sees the same info.
 Let’s look at the two main principles that make this work.